 Figure 4.
-Strip plot showing each unique cluster of latitude and spatial trend (slope over time) by species.
+Strip plot showing each unique cluster of latitude and local trend (slope over time) by species.
 Each set of points associated with a given cluster are represented by a different column and colored by their deviation from the mean coast-wide trend for a given species.
 Grey points represent clusters from which the trend was within 0.01 of the mean coast-wide trend.
 Horizontal lines represent approximate positions of known biogeographic breaks: Cape Mendocino, California, in the north; Point Conception, California, in the south.